sirithumukuntla/Skinwise/README.md

-# Skincare OCR Analyzer
+# 🫧skin-Wise

-This is a web application that uses OCR (Optical Character Recognition) to extract ingredients from skincare product labels and analyze them for safety, effectiveness, and skin type compatibility.
+This is a web application that uses OCR (Optical Character Recognition) to extract ingredients from skincare product labels and analyze them for safety, effectiveness, and skin type compatibility and has a chatbot that helps user to more ingredient info.

 ---

-## 🚀 Features
+##  Features

 - 📸 Upload images of skincare product labels
 - 🤖 Automatic OCR and text cleaning
 - 🔍 Ingredient extraction using keyword and fuzzy matching
-- 🧪 Analysis using a dataset of 500 Indian skincare products
+- 🧪 Analysis using a dataset of 100 skincare products
 - 📊 Displays safety, effectiveness, skin type suitability, and more

 ---